Finding My Path

 By Corrina Porterfield| Abdominal Therapist and Educator | Portland, Oregon, USA.

-After taking a sabbatical from teaching, I am delighted to be back and reconnecting with all of the beautiful souls who are part of the Abdominal Therapy Collective, and am re-energized by the new classes and materials, and am honored to be part of the Wisdom series educational team.
+After taking a sabbatical from teaching, I am delighted to be back and reconnecting with all of the beautiful souls who are part of the Abdominal Therapy Collective.
+I’m re-energized by ATC’s new classes and educational materials, and am honored to be part of the Wisdom Series educational team.